Juanvvc/plot_regions/README.md

 # World map Shape

-Made with Natural Earth.
+The default world map shape was made with Natural Earth.
 Free vector and raster map data @ naturalearthdata.com.

 <https://www.naturalearthdata.com/downloads/110m-physical-vectors/>

 All versions of Natural Earth raster + vector map data found on this website